MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 ## Prerequisites

-Before you can start using the BYO model feature with Azure Video Indexer, you must:
+Before you can start using the BYO model feature with Azure AI Video Indexer, you must:

 1. Train or bring an external AI model that receives video assets and return an insight.
 1. Create custom code that: